praneethsonu/aws-serverless-geoserver-infrastructure/How to get started/2. Configure Geoserver/README.md

 ![image](https://github.com/user-attachments/assets/ced75d18-ce43-43b2-9dd5-f7680eb42d08)
 19. Scroll down to the bounding boxes sections and click on the compute from native bounds link to populate bounding boxes.
 ![image](https://github.com/user-attachments/assets/06f085e0-74be-48d2-b582-855fb3203ddf)
-20. Click Save to complete layer definition.
+20. Click Save to complete the layer definition.
 21. Navigate to the Layer Preview page and click on the Open Layers link for this layer to preview.
 ![image](https://github.com/user-attachments/assets/ba3c7207-e8e9-4bae-a6f4-3f06e6f2b9f5)
 Congratulations you have published data stored in your backend PostgreSQL PostGIS database into Geoserver.